ashishjayamohan/Tread/GUIDELINES.md

 Additionally, please notify your teammates when you delete a branch so they can delete it locally.
 It's confusing, especially for new Git users, to have branches that aren't synced with remote.

-## NEVER FORCE-PUSH
+## Don't Force Push

 Force-pushing is never the answer.
 Everyone else in your team will inevitably hate you for it.
 Instead, use `git push --force-with-lease`.
 This will fail if your force-push would override others' work.
 If it does fail, you need to consider if what you're trying to do is really necessary.

 ## Formatting

 When writing new functions or new pieces of code, please follow these general guidelines.
 Firstly, please separate your code logically.
 Generally, this is well-defined by taking input, processing input, and returning the said answer.
 Secondly, please make sure to not include randomized comments but to include a singular multi-line comment at the header of your function to ensure people parsing through the code can see exactly what your function does.
 Thirdly, please **write tests** before making a Pull Request.
+Tests should be written in `tests.py`

 ## Grammatical Errors
 We understand that grammatical errors happen.
 In fact, you may even see some in our code.
 However, we ask that if you do, you make a Pull Request with your changes to fix this.
 If you write a new code snippet or make corrections to existing code snippets, please try to ensure that it is free of any errors to the best of your ability.
 Thank you!